-Q: Mother, Owner of Reverie Photography and now Reverie Home Collective, what was the defining moment that made you want to launch your new blog?
+Q: What was the defining moment that made you want to launch World Chic?

-Q: What are your must have Marie Hunter products and why?
+Q: What is your personal mantra and why?